axyr/laravel-react-starter-kit/README.md

 > The React frontend will be installed in the ~/frontend directory.

 This separation is intentional to highlight the decoupled architecture.
 You can build and deploy the frontend and backend independently - for example, deploy the frontend as a static site to S3 and the backend as an API.

+> You can change the installation directory of the frontend in the FrontendInstall command.

 ---